PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-08 07:29:15
+Last updated: 2024-04-08 07:31:08
-Random Quote: What the hell is the matter with you?
-You tryin' out for the retard Olympics? - George 'Pornstache' Mendez
+Random Quote: Animal instinct.
+When faced with danger, seek refuge in the herd. - Seong Gi-hun